noms-digital-studio/iis-mock-sso/README.md

 * Profile - http://localhost:3001/profile
 * Sign Out - http://localhost:3001/users/sign_out

 When your app initiates authentication the first call will be to /oauth/authorize.

-This will cause the 'sso' view to be rendered.
+When using INTERACTIVE mode, this will cause the 'sso' view to be rendered.
 On this page you can select whether or not to authorize the user.

+In automatic / non-interactive mode, authorization will succeed.

-Unauthorised users will receive a 401 response.
-For authorised users, your aplications redirect URL will be called with a dummy authentication code.
+'Unauthorised' causes a 401 response.
+When 'Authorised', your application's redirect URL will be called with a dummy authentication code.
 Your app should then call /oauth/token and optionally /api/user_details to retrieve the profile.